Dancing

 The prime location is the Elks Ballroom, but feel free to use any open space!

 Even dedicated toe-tappers say the dancers add an extra element to the joy of the music and are just plain fun to watch.
-So whether you’re out on the floor or enjoying the scene from the sidelines, dancing is an important part of the weekend.

 Flying solo?
 Need a partner?
 Wearing a string of beads (you’ll find them at the front desk) is the signal that you’re available to dance.